kalte0/BMC-CS-151.github.io/labs/Lab06.md

 `ArrayIterator` and `remove()` is very similiar.
 But it has additional methods as specified
 below:

+Add a second iterator class within the `ArrayList` class called `MyListIterator` that implements `MyIterator`.
+This iterator will be used to traverse the list in both forward and backward direction. next(), hasNext() methods are the same as in ArrayIterator and remove() is very similiar.
+But it has additional methods as specified
+below:

 ### 2.1 `boolean hasNext()`
 Returns true if this list iterator has more elements when traversing the list in the forward direction.
 (In other words, returns true if `next()` would return